is an annual event that occurs every October held by Digital Ocean.

 Instead, let developers submit link to the contributed repositories and usernames of developers

 to validate commits.
-If anyone starts spamming with meaningless commits, disqualify them
+If anyone starts spamming with meaningless commits, disqualify them after a warning.

 Will this stop the PR spam?
 Yes, to an extent.
 But the internet will never run out of spammers.